Scholarships

 Criteria: Senior, outstanding academically, effective leader in community and/or school activities with an interest in furthering his/her knowledge of the Joplin region.

-Deadline: September 11, 2009 (Interviews will be held at CHCS)
+Deadline: September 17, 2012 (interviews will be held at CHCS)

 2. Prudential Spirit of Community Awards

-Amount: State Honorees receive $1,000, engraved silver medallions, and an all-expense-paid trip with a parent or guardian to Washington, D.C.
+Amount: State Honorees receive $1000, engraved silver medallions, and an all-expense-paid trip with a parent or guardian to Washington D.C.
 National Honorees receive additional $5,000 awards, engraved gold medallions, and crystal trophies for their schools.
 They also receive $5,000 grants for nonprofit charitable organizations of their choice.

-Deadline: November 2, 2009
+Deadline: November 13, 2012

 3. Wendy’s High School Heisman Award